Merge Rules

 Shortest Value

-The value with the least characters will be kept in the master record.
+The value with the smallest amount of characters will be kept in the master record.
 If there are two or more values with the same number of characters, the fallback rule will be applied.

 Available for field types: Text, Text Area, Email, Phone, URL, Picklist.